-To view the Root Value values, you can use the STR function to show a string representation of the URIs.
+To view the root values, you can use the STR function to show a string representation of the URIs.

 - Linked classes are represented by incoming (o") and outgoing (o") connection icons.
 The properties in those classes with a path to another class are denoted with a circle icon (o).
 Selecting a linked property navigates to that class and displays its properties. - When a property or path is selected, the breadcrumbs at the top of the dialog box show you the property path.
-You can click the Clear icon (■) to clear the path and start again. - After you have selected a path, you can apply a function or formula to calculate the values that are displayed in the filter.
-To add a function, click the function button (fx) at the top of the dropdown list.
+You can click the clear icon (■) to clear the path and start again or you can click the forward (→) or back (→) arrows to go forward or backward one or more levels at a time. - After you have selected a path, you can apply a function or formula to calculate the values that are displayed in the filter.
+To add a function, click the function button (fx) at the top of the drop-down list.
 The functions that become available depend on the data type of the selected path.
 To choose a more advanced function or type a formula, click Advanced.
 The Calculated Value dialog box opens and enables you to choose additional properties and functions.
 For more information, see Calculating Values in Lenses and Filters.